Take a look inside Knole House

 Visiting Knole Park

-The park is open to all to enjoy and can be accessed from the National Trust car park at Knole with your pre-booked ticket to visit the house, or by many of the pedestrian gates around the perimeter.
+The park is open to all to enjoy and can be accessed from the National Trust car park at Knole with your pre-booked ticket, or for free through many of the pedestrian gates around the perimeter.
 Alternative parking can be found in the town centre following the postcode TN13 1LW.

 Pick up refreshments from the Brewhouse Café

 A visit to Knole isn't complete without refreshments from the Brewhouse Café.
 Whether you're looking for a reviving drink, light lunch, snack or a tasty treat, there's plenty to choose from, including freshly baked scones.

 The cafe is currently open for takeaways only.
-Whilst the indoor seating is closed, the rooftop terrace is open and the picnic area provides alternative space to rest.
 Unfortunately, we're unable to open our indoor seating area at the moment.
+The picnic area is open but we encourage you to be aware of social distancing in here.

 Browse the shop at Knole

 How to book to visit Knole

 We're making changes to the way you book online.
 Please pre-book your visit via the website.
-You will now need to book tickets per person rather than per car.
-Members can visit the house, parkland and use the car park for free but must still pre-book.
+Whilst Knole House is closed, you will need to book tickets per car rather than per person.
+Members can visit the parkland and use the car park for free but must still pre-book.

 The car park will be available for National Trust members and paying visitors to the house only.
 For paying visitors, a £5 charge will be payable for car parking when you pre-book.